 Solar energy is power from the sun’s rays that reach Earth.
 Using photovoltaic cells made from silicon alloys, sunlight can be converted into other forms of energy, such as heat and electricity.
 Steam generators using thermal collectors to heat a fluid, such as water, sometimes convert even higher amounts of solar energy into electricity.

-Volatile oil prices have fueled interest in alternatives such as solar energy.
-Solar power can help alleviate capacity problems on local utility systems, especially during peak electricity demand periods.
+Volatile oil prices and environmental concerns have fueled interest in alternative energy sources.
+Solar power can help alleviate local utility systems’ capacity problems, especially during peak electricity demand periods.
 It also reduces greenhouse gas emissions by decreasing the use of electricity generated by fossil-fueled power plants.

 What Chevron Is Doing